danilo-fr/specROTIN-edu/README.md

 # specROTIN-edu
 SpecROTIN-Edu is an interactive educational tool in Python for teaching the effects of stellar rotation on spectral profiles.
 Inspired by the IRAF's ROTIN routine, it allows for the estimation of visini, visualizing in real time the effects of rotational and instrumental broadening on the stellar spectrum, making it ideal for educational activities in Astronomy.

-# Spectral line fitting and v sin i determination
+# Spectral line fitting and vsini determination

 This repository contains a Python code to fit stellar spectral lines and estimate the projected rotational velocity (v sin i) by comparing an